 There are a few key steps that need to be completed before you can become a Park Furnishers Approved Supplier.
 All Park Furnishers trading partners must:

-At Park Furnishers, we recognise that we should endeavour to ensure that we have a positive impact on the working conditions of those working directly or indirectly for our members.
+At Park Furnishers, we recognise that we should endeavour to ensure that we have a positive impact on the working conditions of those working directly or indirectly for our business.

 We try to ensure that our suppliers share our vision of a fair and safe working conditions.

-The Park Furnishers Supplier Code of Conduct covers our minimum requirements in these areas and all our suppliers, and their supply chains, are asked to confirm their adherence to our standards.
+The Park Furnishers Supplier Code of Conduct covers our minimum requirements in these areas and all our suppliers, and their supply chain, are asked to confirm their adherence to our standards.

 Child labour MUST NOT BE used by a supplier.
 A child is defined as any person under the age at which the local minimum age law stipulates for work or mandatory schooling.
 As a general rule this would be anyone under fifteen years of age.

 There MUST NOT BE any labour who could be considered to have been subject to Human Trafficking.
-To ensure compliance, workers cannot be recruited through a person who arranges or facilitates the travel of another person.
+To ensure compliance, workers cannot be recruited through a person who arranges or facilitates the travel of another person with a view to that person being exploited.
 It is irrelevant whether that person has consented to travel.